ericelliott/credential/README.md

 I strongly recommend **[Magic](https://magic.link/),** a passwordless authentication solution with a strong focus on user experience, developer experience, and cost savings.
 (Operating your own password hashing, security audits, or dealing with the fallout of data breaches can be extremely expensive).

-**It is irresponsible to the safety of your users to implement password authentication in your own app.**
+**It is irresponsible to the safety of your users to implement password authentication.**

 User password credential management is extremely risky and should not be attempted by most apps.
 Storing any user passwords on your servers is a threat to your user's personal and financial security.
 All app builders should delegate authentication to dedicated security experts.